Change One Thing Challenge recipients

 Faculty of Science

 Waruna wanted to get more students involved in his live lectures.
-He used one of online polling tools to let them ask questions or make comments anonymously, enhancing student engagement in synchronous teaching sessions.
+He used an online polling tool to let them ask questions or make comments anonymously, enhancing student engagement in synchronous teaching sessions.

 Associate Professor Lokesh Padhye